 While it is known as one of the most beloved resorts for advanced skiers, it also offers plenty of slopes for beginners, such as the nursery slope in Nasserein, and several shorter runs and a teaching-zone in Gampen.
 Skiing may be the main purpose of your holiday, but once you familiarize yourself with all the typical mountain restaurants – such as the Krazy Kangaruh or the Heustadl – you might feel like swapping your skies for delicious Austrian cuisine and local Schnapps to get your cheeks glowing.

 As the oldest ski resort in France, the mountain village Alpe d’Huez has a rich history which beckons to be explored during your winter-sport holiday.

 This is an excellent resort for skiers of all levels which provides plenty of off-slope activities too, including an ice rink, a modern sports center featuring a climbing wall, and two swimming pools.
 Here, you’ll get to immerse yourself in all the glitz and glamour the après ski culture is known for, and enjoy a breathtaking, Instagram-worthy environment.
 Featuring a large network of green runs, Alpe d’Huez is a great place for beginners to practice and build their confidence before hitting the intermediate slopes.

 Planning your first ski holiday?

-Check out our advice on ski schools, equipment hire and when to go, then give the team a call.
-Lottie, Libby, Jonnie, Andy, Katie and Lou are ready and wiating to answer all your questions and find you the perfect beginner ski holiday.
+If you are planning a beginners ski holiday check out our advice on ski schools, equipment hire and when to go, then give the VIP SKI team a call.
+Lottie, Libby, Jonnie, Andy, Katie and Lou are ready and waiting to answer all your questions and find you the perfect beginner ski holiday.